00bradw/vanSite/pages/tour.md

 ## Cockpit

-The Ford Transit Connect comes in XL and XLT trim packages.
-This van is an XL; meaning it has crank windows, no electronic locks or seats, and basic entertainment system.
-However, I have upgraded the entertainment console to a premium stereo system.
+The FTC comes in XL and XLT trim packages.
+This van is an XL; meaning it has crank windows, no electronic locks or seat controls, and a basic stock entertainment system.
+However, I have upgraded the entertainment dashboard to a premium stereo system.

 <figure style="text-align: center;">
    <img src="..\assets\img\tour\Listing\PXL_20240104_014309416.webp" >